Good Mood Foods: What to Eat to Feel Fantastic

 Ice cream sundaes, macaroni and cheese, brownies, mashed potatoes—they’re all delectable comfort foods that can pick you up when you’re having a bad day.
 It makes sense: Carbohydrates help boost production of serotonin, which makes you feel happy.
 But while pasta and cookies might make you feel good, they’re also high in calories and are easy to over-indulge in.
 A better idea: these healthier mood-lifting foods.

-- Berries: Certain chemicals in raspberries, blueberries and blackberries mimic a prescription drug called valproic acid, which has a positive impact on your mood.
+- Berries: Certain chemicals in raspberries, blueberries and blackberries mimic valproic acid, which has a positive impact on your mood.
 Add some to your yogurt or oatmeal or just snack on them—they’re delicious cleaned and straight out of the carton!

 - Leafy Greens: Vegetables like kale and spinach are full of mood- and energy-boosting vitamins and minerals.
 One in particular, folate, is known to regulate the production of serotonin (a mood-boosting chemical in the brain), which helps keep feelings of sadness and anxiety at bay.